huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 scheduler: {}
 ```

 Dry rune and run.
 Save the output, which will be used later on work nodes.

+With `kubeadm init` to initiate cluster, we need understand below three options about network.

+* `--pod-network-cidr`:
-`--pod-network-cidr string`: Specify range of IP addresses for the pod network.
+    * Specify range of IP addresses for the pod network.
 If set, the control plane will automatically allocate CIDRs for every node.
+    * Be noted that `10.244.0.0/16` is default range of flannel.
+If it's changed here, please do change the same when deploy `Flannel`.
+* `--apiserver-bind-port`:
+    * Port for the API Server to bind to. (default 6443)
+* `--service-cidr`:
-`--service-cidr string`: Default: "10.96.0.0/12".
-Use alternative range of IP address for service VIPs.
+    * Use alternative range of IP address for service VIPs. (default "10.96.0.0/12")

+Note:

+* service VIPs (a.k.a.
+Cluster IP), specified by option `--service-cidr`.
+* podCIDR (a.k.a. endpoint IP)，specified by option `--pod-network-cidr`.

+There are 4 distinct networking problems to address:

+* Highly-coupled container-to-container communications: this is solved by Pods (podCIDR) and localhost communications.
+* Pod-to-Pod communications:
+    * a.k.a. container-to-container.
+    * Example with Flannel, the flow is: Pod --> veth pair --> cni0 --> flannel.1 --> host eth0 --> host eth0 --> flannel.1 --> cni0 --> veth pair --> Pod.
+* Pod-to-Service communications:
+    * Flow: Pod --> Kernel --> Servive iptables --> service --> Pod iptables --> Pod
+* External-to-Service communications:
+    * LoadBalancer: SLB --> NodePort --> Service --> Pod

+`kube-proxy` is responsible for iptables, not traffic.

 ```
 kubeadm init \